each()

 Conclusion

-In conclusion, the each() function is a useful function for PHP developers to iterate over each element of an array and return the key-value pair.
-It is easy to use, works with both indexed and associative arrays, and can be used in combination with other array functions to perform more complex operations on an array.
+In conclusion, the each() function was historically useful for PHP developers to iterate over each element of an array and return the key-value pair.
+However, due to its removal in PHP 8.0, developers should use foreach for all modern array iteration tasks.

 What is correct about the each() function in PHP according to the content on the provided URL?